2025 Minnesota Twins season

 The moves, especially the Correa trade which saw the Twins send $30 million along with Correa in exchange for an unranked minor league prospect, were met with skepticism and criticism from fans and media alike concerning the motivations of the front office and ownership.
 This included former Twins player and current Twins announcer Trevor Plouffe, who voiced his frustration with the team's moves on X calling them “a bloodbath” and sympathizing with fans.

 Many in the media believed these moves were made to shed payroll to help progress towards a potential sale of the team, which was announced the year prior.
 President of baseball operations Derek Falvey sent an email to Twins season ticket holders the following day saying “We know moves like this spark reactions.
 That’s natural” and the moves were made to position the Twins to “compete at a higher level, not just in the short term, but in a way that can endure the ups and downs of a long season.”

 The Twins failed to improve on their 82–80 record in 2024 and they had their first losing season since 2022.
 They were eliminated from playoff contention for the second consecutive season on September 13.
 After the season concluded, manager Rocco Baldelli was fired.

 A highlight of the season was a 13-game winning streak from May 3 through May 18.
 The streak was the second-longest in MLB for the season and was the second-longest in Twins franchise history since the team relocated to Minnesota in 1961.

+The Minnesota Twins drew an average home attendance of 22,108, 24th in MLB and their lowest since 2021 (which featured overall lower attendance).